abhisrkckl/Vela.jl/docs/src/timing-model.md

 1. Pulsar name (PSR), solar system ephemeris name (EPHEM), name of the TT timescale realization (CLOCK), etc.
 2. An ordered collection of `Components`
 3. A `Kernel`
+4. A TZR `TOA`
-4. A `ParamHandler` containing information about model parameters.
+5. A `ParamHandler` containing information about model parameters.
-5. An ordered collection of `Prior`s for each free parameter
+6. An ordered collection of `Prior`s for each free parameter

-Some of these are explained in the following sections.
+These are explained in the following sections.